AnkushMalaker/speech-emotion-recognition/README.md

 - The model will be saved post training in the "saved_model" directory.
 - Checkpoints feature pending

 *Note*: A trained model is available in the `test_model` directory.
-This model has been trained on the RAVDEES dataset obtained from (this link)[https://zenodo.org/record/1188976].
+This model has been trained on the RAVDESS dataset obtained from (this link)[https://zenodo.org/record/1188976].

 ## Testing the model
-You may test a model you trained yourself or a model trained on the RAVDEES dataset provided in this repo.
-Use `test.py` to test an audio sample with labels from the RAVDEES dataset.
+You may test a model you trained yourself or a model trained on the RAVDESS dataset provided in this repo.
+Use `test.py` to test an audio sample with labels from the RAVDESS dataset.
 (Make sure you are calling the `test.py` from the test_model directory, or specify the saved_model_path relative to the location you're calling it from.
 Use `test.py -h` to see all the options)

 ## Environment Setup